 you have been accepted into The Micah Program, our Program Coordinator

 will inform Housing and Res Life and have your housing assignment

 moved to one of the Micah floors.

-Will I get to know other freshmen on campus?
+Will I get to know other first-year students on campus?
 Absolutely!
-Although the Micah freshmen build strong and lasting
+Although the Micah students build strong and lasting

 friendships within their own community, they are just as fully

 involved in other organizations and programs on campus as any

 other group of students.
 They also meet other first-year students

 in class, in Marguerite Hall, in Walsh Hall and the Gries Complex, in the dining halls, and at films,

 lectures, and social events on campus.
 Since the Micah floors are lively and welcoming places, other students often come there